Ritesh157/OCR-Invoice-Processor/README.md

 NODE_NOTIFY: Prints a summary of the processing outcome, including validation status.

-- Requirements:
+## Requirements:

 Python 3.8+

-Libraries: pytesseract, langgraph, sqlite3, json, re, and other dependencies (see requirements.txt for details).
+Libraries: pytesseract, langgraph, sqlite3, json, re, and other dependencies.

-Tesseract OCR installed on your system.
+easyOCR installed on your system.